-- c.
-All applications that affect the historic environment will be expected to have considered and used, as a minimum, the evidence in the Berkswell Historic Environment Record to inform the principle and design response of the proposal. - d.
+- 3. All applications that affect the historic environment will be expected to have considered and used, as a minimum, the evidence in the Berkswell Historic Environment Record to inform the principle and design response of the proposal. - 4.
 Scheduled monuments and other non-designated archaeological sites of equivalent importance should be preserved in situ.
 In those cases where this is not justifiable or feasible, provision should be made for excavation and recording with an appropriate assessment and evaluation.
+The appropriate publication/curation of findings will be expected. - 5.
+Material(s) stolen from historic assets should be replaced like-for-like and supported by appropriate security measures.
+If alternative materials are proposed following theft of or from a heritage asset, proposals should be accompanied by a detailed and thorough explanation of the rationale for the change and the anticipated impact on the significance of the heritage asset together with an explanation of why like-for-like materials with appropriate security measures will not be the appropriate course of action.

-The appropriate publication/curation of findings will be expected. - 4.
-Non-Residential Buildings in the Open Countryside - a.
-Proposals for large agricultural, commercial, and infrastructure developments in the countryside should be sited, designed and landscaped with sensitivity, taking into account the characteristics of the Arden landscape of the rural area of the parish. - b.
+Large Agricultural Buildings in the Open Countryside

+- 1. Proposals for large agricultural, commercial, and infrastructure developments in the countryside should be sited, designed and landscaped with sensitivity, taking into account the characteristics of the Arden landscape of the rural area of the parish. - 2.
 Prominent, metallic or bright colours should be avoided in buildings or parts of buildings which are highly visible from or located within sensitive landscape areas.
-Natural and earth colours and materials are preferred wherever possible. - c.
+Natural and earth colours and materials are preferred wherever possible. - 3.
 Boundary treatments should be designed taking into account the Landscape Character design criteria under this Policy and Policy B6, and obtrusive security / palisade type fencing should be avoided.